deadlydog/deadlydog.github.io/_posts/2019-09-07-A-better-way-to-do-TestCases-when-unit-testing-with-Pester.md

   - Pester
   - Unit Testing
 ---

+> Note: Pester v5 was released which made breaking changes.
+> The code shown here works with Pester v4 and previous, but not v5.
+> I'm hoping to update this post in the future to show how to use this same technique with Pester v5.

 While writing some PowerShell code a while back I found myself at a crossroads in terms of the style I wanted to write some unit tests in with [Pester](https://github.com/pester/Pester).
 I had a number of test cases that would be testing the same function, just with different input data.